Need a Permit in Los Angeles? Start with these Important Areas | Building Permits & Code Compliance Blog | Burnham Nationwide

 Determine the Type of Permit You Need

-• Plan approval
+• Full plan approval

 • Work permits